masasam/emacs-easy-jekyll/README.md

 In order to generate link of image from image file directory under 'easy-jekyll-image-directory' directory,

-If you want to change image file directory under 'images' directory.
+If you want to change image file directory.

 If not set the default image file directory will be 'images'.